brunolmarques/kafka-delta-rs/README.md

 # Kafka-Delta-Rust

-Welcome to **Kafka-Delta-Rust**: a Rust-based application that reads data from a Kafka topic, consolidates and deduplicates records in parallel, and writes them daily into an existing Delta Lake table—partitioned by a specific column.
-This project is designed with extensibility, reliability, and performance in mind, using **Tokio** for concurrency, **Rayon** for parallelization, and **deltalake** for Delta Lake operations.
+Welcome to **Kafka-Delta-Rust**: a Rust-based application that reads data from a Kafka topic, consolidates and deduplicates records, and writes them into an existing Delta Lake table—partitioned by a specific column.
+This project is designed with extensibility, reliability, and performance in mind, using **Tokio** for concurrency, **BTreeMap** and **HashSet** for data deduplication and ordering, and **deltalake** for Delta Lake operations.
+In addition, the application uses **Log** for logging and **Opentelemetry** for instrumentation.

 ---